Top aides reveal Trump’s alleged inappropriate conduct towards female staffers

 Former Trump administration aides say his boorish behaviour towards women didn’t stop when he was in the White House.
 Andrew Feinberg reports

+Ms Grisham also revealed that the ex-president’s allegedly inappropriate behaviour was well-known among his senior aides.
+But she, too, said not a single one of them was able to do anything about it.

+Lisa Bloom, an attorney who has represented many of his past accusers, wasn’t shocked to discover that he continued his bad bahaviour after assuming the highest office in the US.

-Since former president Donald Trump entered the American political arena as a candidate for president in 2015, at least 25 women have accused him of all manner of sexual misconduct, ranging from inappropriate passes and groping to outright rape.
+Since Mr Trump entered the American political arena as a candidate for president in 2015, at least 25 women have accused him of all manner of sexual misconduct, ranging from inappropriate passes and groping to outright rape.

 The allegations leveled against the New York developer and television personality turned president go back decades, long before he ever considered running for the White House, with many of them dating to his heyday as a real estate tycoon and business icon in the 1980s and 1990s.